It was July 23, 1967 when the Beatles traveled to Greece and almost bought a Greek Island.

-The Beatles left for Greece on July 23, 1967.
-They chartered a yacht and spent a few days island hopping and visiting villages along the coast of the mainland, including Arahova, on their way to Delphi.
+The Beatles left for Greece July 23, 1967, chartering a yacht to spend a few days island hopping and traveling along the coast of the mainland — where they visited villages such as Arahova — on their way to Delphi.

-According to various sources, on July 26, 1967, they arrived at the perfect place — an 80 acre island reportedly called Leslo (although no island of that name appears to exist).
+According to various sources, three days later they arrived at the perfect place — an 80-acre island reportedly called Leslo (although no island of that name appears to exist).
 It had a small fishing village, four beaches and a large olive grove.
 All sources and biographies refer to it by this name, however.

 The Fabulous Four decided to buy the island there and then.
-It would have been theirs today if it wasn’t for the bureaucracy involved in wiring £90,000 to Greece.
+It would have been theirs today had it not been for the bureaucracy involved in wiring £90,000 to Greece.

-By the time they managed to get permission to move the money out of Britain and into a Greek bank, they had all but forgotten about their Greek island dream and were onto their next great adventure.
+By the time they were permitted to move their British money to a Greek bank, they had all but forgotten about their Greek island dream and were onto their next great adventure.

 According to The Beatles Bible, an online repository of information on the band from various sources, Ringo said the following about the matter: